 The speech component of English 10 stresses oral and visual communication.
-Students will give introduction, tribute (memorial), narrative, demonstrative, informative, persuasive, and entertaining speeches over the course of the semester.
+Students will give introduction, tribute (memorial), narrative, demonstrative, informative, and persuasive speeches over the course of the semester.
 Topics for the informative and persuasive speeches, in particular, will be derived from the formal research project.
 This class is required for high school graduation.